 Tara also brings to the ON community the perspective of a working executive mom who has experienced herself and seen in executives the balancing act that multiple jobs require, how the role of working mother has evolved, and how the combination of the pandemic and the movement for diversity has created for the first time real opportunity for working executive moms.

 I am a true people person.
 I love connecting with others – having real, genuine, meaningful conversations, and figuring out what makes them tick – which is why I love my job as a search consultant.
-I talk to a variety of executives on a daily basis – employers in search of talent and candidates – both male and female, who are open to new opportunities.
+I talk to a variety of executives on a daily basis – employers in search of talent and candidates – who are open to new opportunities.
 Because of my role, people are very open with me; I have candid conversations about talent, employee performance, dynamics and challenges in the workplace, leadership, compensation, career decisions, and professional struggles, so I have a unique perspective.